DrPaulBrewer/single-market-robot-simulator/README.md

 Among the choices are:

+#### ZIAgent
-* The [Zero Intelligence trader](https://en.wikipedia.org/wiki/Zero-intelligence_trader) of Gode and Sunder[1] that bids/asks randomly for non-zero profit.
+The [Zero Intelligence trader](https://en.wikipedia.org/wiki/Zero-intelligence_trader) of Gode and Sunder[1] that bids/asks randomly for non-zero profit.
+Bids ~ `U[L,v]` and Asks~`U[c,H]` where `U `is a uniform distribution, `L` and `H` are market minimum/maximum allowed price, and `v` and `c` are an agent's unit value or unit cost.

+#### ZIJumpAgent

+A more aggressive random trader than ZIAgent.
+Bids ~ `U[market.currentBid,V]` and asks~`U[c,market.currentAsk]`.
+If there is no current bid or current ask, it reverts to ZIAgent behavior.

+#### ZISpreadAgent

+Bids or asks within the spread `U[market.currentBid,market.currentAsk]` unless these do not exist,  in which case other limits `c` `v` `L` and `H` apply.

+#### TTAgent

+Rough optimizer that Speculates that future periods will be like past periods.
+Uses stochastic optimization and opportunity-from-waiting (backwards-induction) analysis to determine bids and asks.
+Collates trades from each period into a list of 1st trades, 2nd trades, 3rd trades, ..., Nth trades across periods for the market.
+From the time left in the market, a horizon H is determined, and the collated trade list to determine an optimal bid or ask for the H-th trade back to the current trade.

+#### UnitAgent

+Bids or asks randomly from `{ previous trade price - 1,  previous price, previous price +1 }` -- subject to no-loss constraint.

+#### OneupmanshipAgent
+Simple algorithm that increases the bid or decreases the ask by 1 price unit  -- subject to  no-loss constraint.

+#### MidpointAgent
+A bisection algorithm that bids or asks halfway between the current bid and current ask.
+Initially bids `L` or asks `H` when no bid/ask is present.
+Bid and asks are subject to no-loss constraint.

+#### DPPAgent

+Ignores market conditions and bids or asks the inverse log of the log convex combination of `L `and `v` or `c` and `H` where the lambda parameter of the convex combination is the percentage of time exhausted in the current period.

+#### Snipers, generally

+A sniper will sell by asking equal to an existing bid or buy by bidding equal to an existing ask, causing an immediate trade.
+In this way, it always extracts liquidity from the order books and never adds liquidity.

+Snipers often have a fallback strategy in case their primary strategy has failed to produce any trades as the period is ending (only ~10 actions are left in the period).
+The simplest fallback strategy is to accept any existing offer from the other side of the market that satisfied the no-loss constraint.

+Snipers will not send bid/asks that violate the no-loss constraint.

+#### KaplanSniperAgent
-* a Sniper similar to Kaplan's Sniper algorithm but explicitly liquidity-reducing.
+A Sniper similar to Kaplan's Sniper algorithm but explicitly liquidity-reducing.
 For now, I still call it "KaplanSniperAgent" because of its historical roots.
 See [2].
+The sniping phase looks for (a) prices at or beyond the previous period low or high; or (b) low spread `(bid-ask<10)`.

+#### MedianSniperAgent

+The sniping phase looks for prices better than the previous period's median of trading prices.

+#### AcceptSniperAgent

+Accept the existing current Bid or current Ask.

+#### RandomAcceptSniperAgent

+On initialization (before the first period) this agent chooses an acceptance rate `a` ~ U[0,1],

+On each action thereafter, it implements this random acceptance rate by choosing `r` ~ U[0,1] and accepting the current bid or ask if `r`<`a`  (no-loss constraint still applies)

+#### RisingBidSniperAgent

+A very simple upward price-momentum sniper.
+Accepts the current bid or current ask when the market's current Bid price is above the market's last trade price.

+#### FallingAskSniperAgent

+A very simple downward price-momentum sniper,  Accepts the current bid or current ask when the market's current Ask price is below the market's last trade price.

+#### TruthfulAgent
-* a "truthful" or identity-function algorithm that always bids the unit value or asks the unit cost.
+A "truthful" or identity-function algorithm that always bids the unit value or asks the unit cost.

-* a bisection algorithm that bids or asks halfway between the current bid/current ask if profitable to do so, and initially bids/asks an extreme value when no bid/ask is present
-* a "oneupmanship" algorithm that increases the bid or decreases the ask by 1 unit if profitable to do so
-* others, and a base class for writing your own algorithm
+#### DoNothingAgent

+This agent never bids or asks but does receive a unit cost or value and actions during the period (which it always passes).
+It can be useful as a place holder for both tests and for establishing lower limits of efficiency or volume.

 ## Additional Configuration examples